NANOGrav 15-year gravitational-wave signals from binary supermassive black-holes seeded by primordial black holes, and implications for the origins of Little Red Dots: Introduction

 Therefore, in this paper, we propose primordial black holes (PBHs) formed in the early Universe as seed BHs~\cite{Carr:2020gox}.
 The PBHs could be produced by the gravitational collapse of high density fluctuation at a small scale, which is predicted, e.g., in some class of inflation models~\cite{Carr:2020gox}.
 The seed PBHs grow via accretion into supermassive black holes (SMBHs) with masses $m \sim 10^9 M_{\odot}$~\cite{Kohri:2022wzp}.
 Of course, this model is classified as one based on new physics beyond the Standard Model.
 These SMBHs originating from the seed PBHs reside at the centers of high-redshift galaxies, just like the SMBHs of the astrophysical origin.
 Furthermore, we propose a scenario where SMBH mergers occur during galaxy mergers, emitting nHz-band gravitational waves, fitting the signal detected by NANOGrav 15-year.

-In fact, there is another serious problem in astrophysics: the origin of the high-redshift SMBHs with masses $m \sim 10^9 M_\odot$ observed up to high redshifts $z \sim 7$ remains unknown, and no mechanism is known to form these SMBHs astrophysically~\cite{Willott:2010yu, 2021ApJ...907L...1W}.
+In fact, there is another serious problem in astrophysics: the origin of the high-redshift SMBHs with masses $m \sim 10^9 M_\odot$ observed up to high redshifts $z \sim 7$ remains unknown.
+Although several astrophysical mechanisms have been proposed, forming SMBHs at high redshift remains a challenging and not yet fully understood problem~\cite{Willott:2010yu, 2021ApJ...907L...1W}.
 In fact, to resolve this problem, the scenario where the seed PBHs accreted to form high-redshift SMBHs is highly desirable.
 However, it is not simply a matter of accreting at a high accretion rate.

 If an accretion disk forms at such an Eddington or super-Eddington accretion rate, it will emit an enormous amount of high-energy photons.
 This mechanism must be consistent with checks from other cosmological observations.
 Such high-energy photon emissions before the reionization epoch of the Universe (at a redshift $z > 10$) should have heated the gas and/or plasma in the Universe, affecting the absorption/emission of the cosmological 21cm line~\cite{Kohri:2022wzp}.
 For example, the observation that no cosmological 21cm emission line was found at $z \sim 17$ provides a stringent upper bound on the accretion on to the seed PBHs~\cite{Bowman:2018yin,Singh:2021mxo}.
 Only with satisfying this constraint, the seed PBHs can evolve into the SMBHs until $z \sim 7$~\cite{Kohri:2022wzp}.
 Then, the high-redshift binary SMBHs thus emit nHz-band GWs during their mergers, fitting the NANOGrav 15-year GW signal.
 In this paper, we discuss this scenario and examines the required mass and abundance of the seed PBHs, which can be also the origin of the high-redshift SMBHs.